 Q. Does floridacentral offer Internet Banking?

 A. Yes!
 With your account number and Call 24 PIN (Personal Identification Number), simply sign into online banking to get started.
 During enrollment, you can customize your User ID and Password.
-Once enrolled, you can enjoy a variety of free services including eStatments, Alerts, Institution to Institution transfers, scheduled and recurring transfers and much more!
-Also, you can also access Bill Pay by clicking on the Bill Pay button after signing in.
+Once enrolled, you can enjoy a variety of free services including eStatements, Alerts, Institution to Institution transfers, scheduled and recurring transfers and much more!
+Also, you can access Bill Pay by clicking on the Bill Pay button after signing in.
 Bill pay is free for all checking accountholders.

 Q. Does floridacentral offer business accounts?

 A. Yes!
 You can find our business offerings here.

 Q. Are the funds I place in flordacentral insured?